coxley/rtprompt/README.md

 ![Basic Example](https://raw.githubusercontent.com/coxley/rtprompt/master/examples/basic2.gif)

+## Notice

+[Bubbletea](https://github.com/charmbracelet/bubbletea/) can do this and much more.
+It wasn't as popular when I wrote `rtprompt` or I wasn't aware of it.

+Writing `bubbletea` programs is great fun, but leaving this code around as sometimes you just want the most basic thing.

 # Why?

 I wanted a way to have auto-updated results in the terminal as a user typed --